felixchao/Generative-Models-for-Visual-Signals/README.md

 ## Publicly available Dataset
 - Pokemon dataset from HugGAN Community
+- The dataset can be accessed here: https://huggingface.co/datasets/huggan/pokemon.

 ## Usage
 ### 1. Git clone or download the codes.